 Bio & Vita

-I offer a variety of bios, below, of different lengths, to choose from: starting from a boring twitter version (39 words) to ones that are approximately 50, 100, 200, 500, and 1000 words long.
-Take your pick.
+I offer a variety of bios, below, of different lengths, to choose from: starting from a boring version (50 words) to ones that are approximately 50, 100, 200, 500, and 1000 words long.
+Take your pick, though I recommend the 150 word and the funny Bing Chat version.
 You can also download my Vita [PDF file, last updated January 2024] or find photos for use in publicity materials.

 Punya Mishra Bio: 50 words (slightly more interesting)

-Punya Mishra juggles being associate dean, professor, researcher, author, and designer at the Mary Lou Fulton Teachers College at Arizona State University.
-He claims to be interested in life, the universe, and everything; and loves shoehorning Douglas Adams’ book titles into his bio statement.
+Punya Mishra juggles being a learning engineer, professor, researcher, author, artist, and designer at the Mary Lou Fulton Teachers College at Arizona State University.
+He is interested in life, the universe, and everything; and loves shoehorning Douglas Adams’ book titles into his bio statement.
 You can find him at punyamishra.com

 Punya Mishra Bio: 100 words (hits the high points)

-Dr. Punya Mishra is Associate Dean of Scholarship & Innovation and Professor in the Mary Lou Fulton Teachers College at Arizona State University.
-He also has an affiliate appointment in ASU’s Design School.
-As associate dean he leads a range of initiatives that provide a future-forward, equity driven, approach to educational research.
-He is internationally recognized for his work in educational technology; the role of creativity and aesthetics in learning; and the application of design-based approaches to educational innovation.
+Punya Mishra (punyamishra.com) is Director of Innovative Learning Futures at the Learning Engineering Institute and Professor at the Mary Lou Fulton Teachers College at Arizona State University.
+He also has anaffiliate appointment in ASU’s Design School.
+As director, he provides strategic vision around research, program development, and public engagement to the institute.
+Prior to this he served as associate dean of Scholarship & Innovation, leading multiple initiatives, on developing a future-forward, equity-driven, collaborative approach to educational research.
+He is internationally recognized for his work in educational technology; the role of creativity and aesthetics in learning; and the application of design to educational innovation.
 He has received over $11 million in grants; published over 200 articles and edited 5 books.
-With over 55,000 citations of his research, he is ranked among the top 2% of scientists worldwide and the top 50 scholars (top 10 in psychology) with the biggest influence on educational practice and policy.
-An AERA Fellow and TED-Ed educator, he co-hosts the award-winning Silver Lining for Learning webinar as well as the Value Laden and Learning Futures podcasts.
-Dr. Mishra is an award-winning instructor who has taught courses at undergraduate, masters and doctoral levels in the areas of educational technology, educational psychology, design, and creativity.
-He is also an engaging public speaker, and an accomplished visual artist and poet.
-You can learn more about him by going to https://punyamishra.com/
+With over 60,000 citations of his research, he is ranked among the top 2% of scientists worldwide and the top 50 scholars with the biggest influence on educational practice and policy.
+An AERA Fellow and TED-Ed educator, he co-hosts the award-winning Silver Lining for Learning and the Learning Futures podcasts.
+He is an award-winning instructor, having taught courses, at all levels in educational technology, educational psychology, design, and creativity.
+He is also an engaging public-speaker and an accomplished visual artist.

 Note: I asked Bing Chat to write a humorous, self-deprecatory first person introduction to Punya Mishra.
 I took what it has come up with and edited it lightly—essentially tweaked a couple of phrases and deleted one sentence.

 Hello, I’m Punya Mishra, and I have a serious identity crisis.
-I don’t know if I’m an associate dean, a professor, a researcher, an author, or a designer.
+I don’t know if I’m a Director of learning futures, a professor, a researcher, an author, or a designer.
 I work at the Mary Lou Fulton Teachers College at Arizona State University, where I try to do everything though the end results are never entirely clear.
 I’m interested in education, technology, creativity, and design, but don’t ask me to define these terms—because you know, “it’s complicated.”

 You may have heard of me as the co-creator of the TPACK framework, which is a fancy way of saying that teachers should know what they are doing when they use technology in their teaching.
 I have also done some work on humanistic pedagogy, design thinking, and creativity education, but, once again, don’t ask me to explain them to you.
 I have received some awards and recognitions for my research and teaching, but they are mostly based on hype and luck.